Independent security review

 If you're a security team evaluating Ghost-hunter for use on real billing data, this page + SECURITY.md is the starting point.
 Both are designed to make your review job easier, not harder.

-What the auditor found well done
+What the agent found well done

 • Security enforced in code, not prompts.
 Even a prompt-injected LLM hits deterministic regex layers 1–4 — the validator is not something the model can talk its way past.